Marietta to flush hydrants

 MARIETTA, Ohio (WTAP) – The City of Marietta Fire Department will be flushing fire hydrants soon.

-The hydrants will be flushed beginning on Thursday, May 25, 2023, according to a statement from the City of Marietta.
+The hydrants will be flushed on Tuesday, May 30, 2023, according to a statement from the City of Marietta.

 The flushing will take place in the areas highlighted in the photo below: